GuilleMGN/Project3-Group3/README.md

 of parties whose identities are known.
 Thus, the system is valid because only credible and reputable participants can post to the

 ledger.
 Because participants’ identities are known, their transactions can therefore be audited.
+As an example of centralization, the contract allows

+the deployer(end user) to choose whether or not the contract should have the option to issue refunds to its contributors.